-The American system of think tanks cannot be understood without looking at the philanthropic foundations.
-American philanthropy, the offspring of rapid industrialization, applies the main principles of Christian charity combined with a particularity that comes from Protestantism, and values personal effort and enrichment while encouraging the redistribution of a share of the accumulated wealth to the benefit of the community. this became "a valuable Encouraged by the state, American diplomacy".
-16 Three foundations have provided crucial support to think tanks in the United States, as well as in Europe and other parts of the world.
+"a Encouraged by the state, this became valuable aid to American diplomacy".
+15 Three foundations have provided crucial support to think tanks in the United States, as well as in Europe and other parts of the world.
 The Carnegie, Rockefeller and Ford foundations, dubbed the "Big Three", played a key role in the inter-war period, and again after the Second World War, in spreading American intellectual and cultural influence abroad, and in creating transnational networks.
-17 Thanks to them, a form of "philanthropic diplomacy" emerged, championing the development of an international elite of knowledge and power designed to rationally steer societies, according to a program based on peace, democracy and the market economy.18
+16 Thanks to them, a form of "philanthropic diplomacy" emerged, championing the development of an international elite of knowledge and power designed to rationally steer societies, according to a program based on peace, democracy and the market economy.17

 These networks allowed forms of sociability that facilitated globalization by conveying an American vision of the world.
 The deployment of this philanthropic diplomacy went hand in hand with that of official diplomacy: the foundations managed to exploit the room for maneuver opened up by the American diplomatic system, which varies with time and geographical area, but without ever challenging the primacy of the American national interest, of which they have a high opinion despite their open internationalism.
-This closeness to public authorities provided the basis of American soft power, which benefits from a time-tested system and a wealth of experience that makes it able to combine global presence with regional or local initiatives.
+This closeness to public authorities provided the basis of American soft power, which benefits from a time-tested system and a wealth of experience that makes it able to combine global presence with regional or local initiatives.18